-- a) The Advertising System Server 600 Internet name or Internet address. - b) The amount of disk space on the Local Computer 200 or LAN which may be allocated to the advertising system.
-25 - c) The length of time an advertisement should be stored before it is deleted from the Local Computer 200. - d) The overhead which may be caused by the advertisement transfer process, including the communications line threshold. - e) Screen saver delay time. - f) Whether feedback information may be sent to the Network 700.
+- a) The Advertising System Server 600 Internet name or Internet address. - b) The amount of disk space on the Local Computer 200 or - c) The length of time an advertisement should be stored before it is deleted from the Local Computer 200. - d) The overhead which may be caused by the advertisement transfer process, including the communications line threshold. - e) Screen saver delay time. - f) Whether feedback information may be sent to the Network